USCCACS/USCCACS.Github.io/README.md

-# CACSPublications
+# CACS Publications Page
-A github page for maintaing the publications page for CACS
+A github page and script for generating and maintaining the publications page for CACS